zhuxiaofan117/EECS598-Deep-Learning-Final-Project/README.md

 --model: for name of the model

---direction: for meaning A is ground truth, B is sketch image
+--direction: for specificy training direction, BtoA means transforming from B to A, here A is ground truth, B is sketch image

 --display_id: for disabling visdom